Occupational exposure banding: Control banding versus exposure banding

 The NIOSH occupational exposure banding process guides a user through the evaluation and selection of critical health hazard information to select an OEB from among five categories of severity.
 For OEBs, the process uses only hazard-based data (e.g., studies on human health effects or toxicology studies) to identify an overall level of hazard potential and associated airborne concentration range for chemicals with similar hazard profiles.
 While the output of this process can be used by informed occupational safety and health professionals to make risk management and exposure control decisions, the process does not supply such recommendations directly.

 In contrast, control banding is a strategy that groups workplace risks into control categories or bands based on combinations of both hazard and exposure information.
 Control banding combines hazard banding with exposure risk management to directly link hazards to specific control measures.
 Various toolkit models for control banding have been developed in the UK, Germany, and the Netherlands.
 COSHH Essentials was the first widely adopted banding scheme.
 Other banding schemes are also available, such as Stoffenmanager, EMKG, and International Chemical Control Toolkit of the ILO.
 Evaluation of these and other control banding systems have yielded varying results.
 Occupational exposure banding has emerged as a helpful supplementary exposure assessment tool.

 When conducting a workplace hazard assessment, occupational hygienists may find it useful to start with occupational exposure banding to identify potential hazards and exposure ranges, before moving on to control banding.
 Together, these tools will aid the health & safety professional in selecting the appropriate risk mitigation strategies.

+Application in pharmaceutical manufacturing

+The pharmaceutical industry was an early adopter of occupational exposure banding, using it to group active pharmaceutical ingredients (APIs) by toxicological potency and hazard in order to guide the selection of engineering controls, personal protective equipment, exposure monitoring, and handling procedures for substances that do not have an established occupational exposure limit (OEL).

+Pharmaceutical banding systems are often labelled OEB 1 through OEB 5, but the number of bands, the naming conventions, and the associated airborne concentration ranges vary between individual company schemes and industry frameworks, and are not standardised.
+In these schemes higher bands generally correspond to more potent or more hazardous substances, which are assigned lower airborne exposure targets and more stringent containment; this numbering runs in the opposite direction to the A-E designations used in the NIOSH process, illustrating that banding labels are scheme-specific and are not directly interchangeable.

+For highly potent active pharmaceutical ingredients (HPAPIs), the assigned band can inform the design and operation of containment measures such as isolators, contained transfer and split-valve systems, local exhaust ventilation, single-use containment, and dedicated or pressure-controlled processing areas.
+As with the NIOSH process generally, an occupational exposure band is not a substitute for a formal OEL; it provides a risk-management starting point when an OEL has not been established or when toxicological data are limited.